memeglow8/jokearmy/README.md

-# JokeCoin Telegram Bot
+# JokeArmy Telegram Bot

-A Telegram bot for managing the JokeCoin ($JKC) community group on Solana.
+A Telegram bot for managing the JokeArmy ($JOKE) community group on Solana.

 ## Features